mahykari/mahykari.github.io/posts/2025-10-20-supervision.md

 Now, what's wrong with this?
-For starters, when you sign up for a research position, you expect the supervisor to be your main contact?
+For starters, when you sign up for a research position, you expect the supervisor to be your main contact.
 That's only reasonable,
 _assuming_ the supervisor is also a reasoable person.
 If he/she is not, then... you're in for a ride.